 If your land is being acquired by the Northern Territory Government you can receive compensation or appeal against the decision.

-The NT government, through the Acquisition section of the Department of Lands, Planning and the Environment has the legal right to acquire land that is needed for projects under the Lands Acquisition Act.
-Read the law.
+The NT government, through the Acquisition section of the Department of Lands, Planning and the Environment has the legal right to acquire land that is needed for projects under the Lands Acquisition Act 1978.

-The department also act on behalf of government agencies such as Health, Education or Transport.
+The department also acts on behalf of government agencies such as Health, Education or Transport.

 These projects may include new roads, power and sewerage services, access to government facilities or for health and safety reasons.